RogerNogue/ZorkRoger/README.md

 - At some point i realised that in I would have put the classes Exit and Room together since it makes some sense to have a path to another room as an element of the room.
 I have not done it to maintain the initial structure.

+- the final item can be grabbed even if you don't see it.
+Like IRL, if you know something is there, it can be grabbed even if you don't see it.